tlkh/m1-cpu-benchmarks/README.md

 ### Reference 5600X

-I used the NumPy from NGC PyTorch container, which should be reasonably optimized.
+Base config: NumPy from NGC PyTorch container, which should be reasonably optimized.

 NumPy config: